 Kobe Marine Harbour Park

-At the base of the Kobe Tower a group of girls was ready to perform Samba.
+As we went around the bay towards Harborland, we were stopped midway at the base of the Kobe Tower where a group of girls was ready to perform the Samba.
 Now, this was right out of the blue.
 Samba is not really what Japan is known for, and that’s what made this even more surprising for me.
 Performers, of all ages, in their colorful feathery attires, adorned with glittering beads were ready to daze the eager crowd.

 They swayed to the sensual beat of Samba, heating up the evening at Meriken Park, and coloring it with many brilliant hues.
 Some from the gazing crowd joined in, stumbling awkwardly among the seasoned dancers.